American Beer Story: Why craft beer prevailed?

 In the US, there is a struggle between big beer companies and craft brewery, when “big beer” is still dominating, craft beer gradually prevails.

 Today, although Budweiser, Miller, and Coors are the big bosses in the beer industry, craft beer has prevailed in recent years.
+It seems that now is the right time for those who want to turn the hobby into a business, and the internet and websites like bizop.org offer a handful of tips not to be a lot of wandering when opening a craft brewery.
 The craft beer market accounted for 5.5% in 2005 and increased to 8.7% in 2010.
 Craft beer has been still thriving without the millions of dollars in advertising campaigns, the premium beer decreased from 45.3% to 40.9% at the same period of time.
 Where did the market share drop?

 There are several reasons.
 According to Demeter Group Investment Bank, while the beer industry decreased by 3% from 2007 to 2012, craft beer increased by 10% per year.
 Although craft beer increased by 10%, the whole industry still decreased by 1.4% in 2013.
 This signals the development of craft beer and the decline of major breweries.
 Demeter said that craft beer is expected to reach 15% of the beer aspect by 2020, the growth rate is even stronger.